Pagwin-Fedora/website/content/blog/universal_proc_tut.md

 helloProcedure("World")
 ```
 ## Lists
-lists are a methodology of storing multiple data values within a single variable.
+lists are a methodology of storing multiple data values within a single variable<sup>[[4]](#4)</sup>.
 When you want to store or retrieve a value from a list you need to specify at what position in the list you want to retrieve the value from via a number with the indexing of that list commonly starting from 0 with certain very special languages which choose to start or allow the programmer to start lists from indices other than 0.
 When declaring a list in our pseudocode I'll use square brackets surrounded comma separated values of the list, the size of the list will not be set in stone for convenience but it should be noted that in most programming languages you need to be explicit when making a list larger.
 An example of creating and using a list is shown below
 ```
 someList <- ["First item", "Second item", "meh item"] someList[2] <- "Third item"